 "Being a critic is easy.
 But if the critic tries to run the operation, he soon understands that nothing is as easy as his criticisms."

 As a much wiser man alluded to in the above quote, the easiest thing to be in this world is to be a critic.
 A life in the arts is one of the hardest professions to 'make it' in, and filmmaking is no exception.
 I've probably got a better chance of winning the lottery than I do an Oscar.
 But that's ok with me - I was never too concerned with popularity contests.
+But I do feel compelled to stroke my ego in a way that showcases my impeccable taste in cinema, of course.

 In the spirit of modern Hollywood, my next project will entail ripping off the great ideas of others before me.
 Instead of making my own film or writing my own script, I'm just waxing poetic about the films that affected me deeply, and in many cases, shaped my worldview.
 (It's too bad life turned out to be more like Office Space than Goodfellas, but that is a story for another day.)

-For example, thanks to watching my hero Indiana Jones at work, I learned at a very young age that if you see a Nazi, you punch a Nazi.
+It isn't so much a list of what I think are the best films of all time, but rather, the films that have impacted my life the most.
+You know - life lessons, that sort of thing.
+It may be cliché, but I am grateful that many of the characters in these films helped shape my moral compass.
+For example, thanks to watching Indiana Jones at work, I learned at a very young age that if you see a Nazi, you punch a Nazi.
 (It is my hope that we start punching more of them and electing less of them.
 But you know what, that is also a story for another day.
-In the meantime, tolerate these fists, transphobes and xenophobes.)
+In the meantime: tolerate these fists, transphobes and xenophobes.)

 1. It's a Wonderful Life (1946)